Finite Field Multiple Access: Simulation results

-In an FFMA system using a NB-LDPC code for error control, it is difficult to support massive users' transmission, because of the high decoding complexity.
-In practice, a binary LDPC code is preferred.
-In the following, we present an example of an FFMA system to support up to $300$ users, where the horizontal coordinate-axis is the signal-to-noise power ratio (SNR) of each user, as shown in Fig. 9.
+When $J = 1$, the required $E_b/N_0$ for the SF-FFMA system in a GMAC is $10 \cdot \lg 4 = 6.02$ dB higher than that of the NB-LDPC code ${\mathcal C}_{gc, q}$ in an AWGN channel to achieve the same BER.
+This increase in $E_b/N_0$ is attributed to the varying data rate, specifically from $2/3$ to $1/6$.
+However, according to Shannon's theory, a channel code with a lower rate generally requires a lower $E_b/N_0$ to achieve the same error performance.
+This phenomenon further highlights the conflict between designing multiuser channel codes and single-user channel codes.

-In simulation of the error performance for the systems, suppose the total number of resources (e.g., time) is $N = 6000$, each user transmits $K = 10$ bits, and the numbers of users are $J = 1, 100$ and $300$.
-For the proposed FFMA-TDMA systems, we construct a binary $(6000, 3000)$ LDPC code ${\bf C}_{gc,b}$ for error control.
-The generator matrix of ${\bf C}_{gc, b}$ is put in systematic form, and decoding is carried out with $50$ iterations of the MSA (min-sum algorithm).
-To support $J = 300$ users, we set $m = 300$, and then construct an orthogonal UD-EP code $\Psi_{\rm B}$ constructed over GF($2^{300}$).
-For the classical TDMA system, repetition codes are used for error control.
-Actually, for a classical TDMA system, each user occupies the same orthogonal resources, i.e., $\frac{N}{J}$ resources, thus each bit will be repeated $\frac{N}{JK}$ times.
-The coding gain of the repetition code can be approximately calculated as $10 \log_{10}(\frac{N}{JK})$, which decreases with the increased number of users $J$.
+In an FFMA system utilizing an NB-LDPC code for error control, supporting a large number of simultaneous users can be challenging due to the high decoding complexity.
+Consequently, a binary LDPC code is often preferred in practice.
+Therefore, in the following discussion, we will focus exclusively on binary LDPC codes for error control.